-It may come as no surprise to Georgetown, TX residents that our area has a reputation for thinking green.
+It may not surprise Georgetown, TX residents that our area has a reputation for thinking green.
 More people than ever are considering their impact on the environment.
 There are many ways you can do your part right at home.
-Not to mention, that most of the ways you can reduce your impact will also reduce your energy bills.
-This year, consider resolving to do one of the following:
+Not to mention that most of the ways you can reduce your impact will also reduce your energy bills.
+This year, consider resolving to:

-- Resolve to look for the Energy Star label–if you’re buying any new appliance in 2020, put efficiency first.
+- Look for the Energy Star label–if you’re buying any new appliance in 2022, put efficiency first.
 Replace your washer, dryer, furnace, or refrigerator with an Energy Star model.
 The Energy Star label is a simple way to identify energy-efficient equipment.

 - Eliminate vampire energy use–Have you heard of vampire draw?
-It’s the electricity your devices use when they are plugged in, but not being used.
-Make it a habit to unplug appliances if you’re not using them–from the coffee maker to televisions in guest rooms.
+It’s the electricity your devices use when plugged in, but not being used.
+Make it a habit to unplug appliances if you’re not using them–from the coffeemaker to televisions in guest rooms.
 This small step can make a big impact!

 - Weatherize your home–Your heater and air conditioner work hard to keep your home comfortable.
 Your HVAC must work harder to compensate for any leaks in your windows or doors.
-This year resolve to seal any openings in your home.
-This is a simple DIY weekend project that makes a huge difference.
+This year, resolve to seal any openings in your home.
+This is a simple DIY weekend project that makes a tremendous difference.

 This is a resolution every homeowner should have.
 You can tackle it with a ten-minute investment on January 1!
 It’s a simple walk outside of your home.
 With a visual check on your home’s exterior, you may spot a few items that need attention.
 Better to catch it now, before they become a bigger problem.
 Here’s a quick checklist of what to look for: